lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 - Input Assembler: It is the responsible of assembling vertices to form graphics primitives such as triangles.
 - Vertex shader: In this stage we transform the vertices received as inputs (positions, normals, texture coordinates, etc.).
 It is a programmable stage.
-- Tesselation and geometry shader stages can generate  multiple primitives form a single input primitive or modify them received from previous stages.
+- Tesselation and geometry shader stages can generate  multiple primitives from a single input primitive or modify them received from previous stages.
 These stages are also programmable through shaders.
-- Rasterization: This stage transform primitives into fragments (pixels) that can be displayed on a 2D image.
+- Rasterization: This stage transforms primitives into fragments (pixels) that can be displayed on a 2D image.
 - Fragment shader: Processes the fragments from the rasterization stage determining the values that will be written into the frame buffer output attachments.
 This is also a programmable stage which usually outputs the color for each pixel.
 - Blending: Controls how different fragments can be mixed over the same pixel handling aspects such as transparencies and color mixing.

 One important topic to understand when working with Vulkan pipelines is that they are almost immutable.
 Unlike OpenGL, we can't modify at run time the properties of a graphics pipeline.
 Almost any change that we want to make implies the creation of a new pipeline.
-For example, in OpenGL it is common to modify ay runtime certain parameters that control how transparencies are handled (blending) or if the depth-testing is enabled.
+For example, in OpenGL it is common to modify at runtime certain parameters that control how transparencies are handled (blending) or if the depth-testing is enabled.
 In OpenGL we can modify those parameters at run time with no restrictions.
 (The reality is that under the hood, our driver is switching between pipelines definitions that meet those settings).
 In Vulkan, however, we will need to define multiple pipelines if we want to change those settings while rendering and switch between them manually.

 ## Shaders

-Prior to start defining the pipeline we will write the code for handling shaders.
+Prior to starting to define the pipeline we will write the code for handling shaders.
 As it has just been said above, shaders allow us to control, using code, the pipeline stages that are programmable.
 If you come from OpenGL, you are used to program the shaders in GLSL language, if you come from DirectX you will use HLSL language.
-In this case, Vulkan uses a different approach and uses a binary format called SPIR-V. Both GLSL and HLSL are human readable languages, that imposes extra overhead on the drivers that need to parse those formats and convert their instructions into something that can be used by the GPU.
+In this case, Vulkan uses a different approach and uses a binary format called SPIR-V. Both GLSL and HLSL are human readable languages, which imposes extra overhead on the drivers that need to parse those formats and convert their instructions into something that can be used by the GPU.
 Another issue with these formats is the different implementation behaviors that can arise when different vendors perform different assumptions, since the complexity of the parsers required leave room for different interpretations.
 Vulkan, by using a binary format, reduces the complexity on the drivers, reducing also the time required to load them.
 As a bonus, you can still develop your shaders in your favorite language (GLSL or HLSL) and transform them to SPIR-V using an external compiler.
-In this book, we will use and GLSL and will compile the shaders when building the code in the 'build.zig` file:
+In this book, we will use GLSL and will compile the shaders when building the code in the `build.zig` file:

 ```zig
 const Shader = struct {